Fed raises key rate but hints it may pause amid bank turmoil

 WASHINGTON (AP) — The Federal Reserve reinforced its fight against high inflation Wednesday by raising its key interest rate by a quarter-point to the highest level in 16 years.
-But the Fed also signaled that it may now pause the streak of 10 rate hikes that have made borrowing for consumers and businesses steadily more expensive.
+But the Fed also signaled that it may now pause its streak of 10 rate hikes, which have made borrowing for consumers and businesses steadily more expensive.

-In a statement after its latest policy meeting, the Fed removed a previous sentence that had said that “some additional" rate hikes might be needed.
-It replaced that sentence with language that said it will consider a range of factors in “determining the extent” to which future hikes might be needed.
+In a statement after its latest policy meeting, the Fed removed a sentence from its previous statement that had said “some additional" rate hikes might be needed.
+It replaced it with language that said it will weigh a range of factors in “determining the extent” to which future hikes might be needed.

+Speaking at a news conference, Chair Jerome Powell said the Fed has yet to decide whether to suspend its rate hikes.
+But he pointed to the change in the statement's language as confirming at least that possibility.
+Powell said the Fed would continue to monitor the latest economic data in deciding whether to pause its hikes.

+People are also reading…

-The Fed's rate increases over the past 14 months have more than doubled mortgage rates, elevated the costs of auto loans, credit card borrowing and business loans and heightened the risk of a recession.
+The Fed's rate increases since March 2022 have more than doubled mortgage rates, elevated the costs of auto loans, credit card borrowing and business loans and heightened the risk of a recession.
 Home sales have plunged as a result.
 The Fed’s latest move, which raised its benchmark rate to roughly 5.1%, could further increase borrowing costs.

-People are also reading…

-Still, the Fed's statement offered little indication that its string of rate hikes have made significant progress toward its goal of cooling the economy, the job market and inflation.
-Inflation has fallen from a peak of 9.1% in June to 5% in March but remains well above the Fed's 2% target rate.
+Still, in its statement and at Powell's news conference, the Fed made clear that it doesn't think its string of rate hikes have sufficiently cooled the economy, the job market and inflation.
+Inflation has dropped from a peak of 9.1% in June to 5% in March but remains well above the Fed's 2% target rate.

-“Job gains have been robust in recent months, and the unemployment rate has remained low,” the statement said.
-“Inflation remains elevated.”
+“Inflation pressures continue to run high, and the process of getting getting inflation back down to 2% has a long way to go,” Powell said.

 The surge in rates has contributed to the collapse of three large banks and turmoil in the banking industry.
 All three failed banks had bought long-term bonds that paid low rates and then rapidly lost value as the Fed sent rates higher.

-The banking upheaval might have played a role in the Fed’s decision Wednesday to consider a pause.
-Chair Jerome Powell had said in March that a cutback in lending by banks, to shore up their finances, could act as the equivalent of a quarter-point rate hike in slowing the economy.
+The banking upheaval likely played a role in the Fed’s decision Wednesday to consider a pause.
+Powell had said in March that a cutback in lending by banks, to shore up their finances, could act as the equivalent of a quarter-point rate hike in slowing the economy.

+At his news conference, Powell said he believed conditions in the industry have improved since early March and that "the U.S. banking sector is sound and resilient."
+At the same time, he acknowledged that "the strains that emerged in the banking sector in early March appear to be resulting in even tighter credit conditions for households and businesses."

 Fed economists have estimated that tighter credit resulting from the bank failures will contribute to a “mild recession” later this year, thereby raising the pressure on the central bank to suspend its rate hikes.

-The Fed is now also grappling with the threat of a prolonged standoff around the nation’s borrowing limit, which caps how much debt the government can issue.
+The Fed is now also grappling with a standoff around the nation’s borrowing limit, which caps how much debt the government can issue.
 Congressional Republicans are demanding steep spending cuts as the price of agreeing to lift the nation’s borrowing cap.

 The Fed’s decision Wednesday came against an increasingly cloudy backdrop.
 The economy appears to be cooling, with consumer spending flat in February and March, indicating that many shoppers have grown cautious in the face of higher prices and borrowing costs.
 Manufacturing, too, is weakening.